 You can get away with similar tactics this year with JuJu Smith-Schuster, as he has become undervalued.
 NFL Films Analyst Greg Cosell recently stated that Smith-Schuster is a better prospect this year than Michael Thomas was in 2016.

 I began my research thinking I could prove Smith-Schuster wrong.
-Instead, I came away impressed and more convinced he will likely be an asset to my dynasty teams and a future WR1 in fantasy points.
-While I never viewed Smith-Schuster as worthy of the number one overall selection in my devy drafts, I will not be moving him down my rookie draft board.
-If you drop him in your rankings based on the mystique of previous USC WRs, or because he’s not quite as fast as other WRs, you’re doing yourself a disservice and creating greater value for dynasty owners like me.
+Instead, I came away impressed and convinced he will be an asset to my dynasty teams and a future WR1 in fantasy points.
+While I doubted Smith-Schuster was worthy of the number one overall selection in my devy drafts, I will not be moving him down my rookie draft board.
+If you drop him in your rankings based on the mystique of previous USC WRs, or because he’s not quite as fast as other WRs, you’re doing yourself a disservice and creating greater value for other dynasty owners.

-While I was planning to come up with all the reasons to recommend not drafting Smith-Schuster, I discovered not only does he have a great breakout age, but also strong dominator rating, phenom index, and size working in his favor.
+While I had planned to come up with reasons to recommend not drafting Smith-Schuster, I discovered that not only does he have a great breakout age, but also a strong dominator rating, an elite phenom index, and ideal size working in his favor.
 He beats press coverage, he’s savvy at creating space with his body and using finesse to get open.
 He’s also physical at the catch-point and aggressive after the catch.

 - #TeamProductiveWR (@ChristipherBean)